 Once the milk has been spilt, and there is fraud, what may the financier then do?
 Effectively his fate is sealed by the course of action adopted prior to completion.
 Comfort would no doubt be felt where the security received Torrens indefeasibility, the benefit of the presumption of due execution or protection under the Trusts Act referred to previously.
 Where one or more beneficiaries were party to the fraud presumably their equitable entitlements to the trust fund would be postponed to the interests of the financier.
-This would seem to be implicitly recognised in section 77 of the Queensland Trusts Act under which the Court may enforce the trust.
+This would seem to be implicitly recognised in section 77 of the Queensland Trusts Act under which the Court may enforce the trustee's indemnity against such beneficiary's interest in the trust.
 An alternative avenue open to the financier may be to pursue the fraudulent trustee directors under sections 229, 542, 556 and 557 of the Companies Code (and now also under section 229A).